 where $t^i, r^i$ are arbitrary local unitaries satisfying $T^i = \Tilde{T}^it^i$ and $R^i = \Tilde{R}^i r^i$. $\Pi, \pi$ are arbitrary permutations of equivalent block labels. \end{corollary} \begin{proof} Since the wall is only well-defined up to global isomorphisms under \Cref{def:gauged_wall_sequence}, one can carry out an arbitrary gauge transformation in between brickwork layers whilst preserving the splitting of the space (which is a change of local operator basis in between layers).
 The structure of the constituent bi-partite gates then follows from the more general structure under \Cref{thm:wall_structure}.
-The irreducible block permutations of the two gates need not commute. \end{proof} In the next section, the explicit construction of wall unitaries will highlight that unitaries acting as block permutations on the algebra don't follow the same block-diagonal form as the inner automorphism which implies that gates in brickwork walls need not commute.
+The $\Tilde{T}, \Tilde{R}$ unitaries act on $L\mathcal{D}_i$ and $\mathcal{E}_iR$ respectively as the $L, R$ only have inner automorphisms (any unitary on the space).
+The irreducible block permutations of the two gates need not commute. \end{proof}

+In the next section, the explicit construction of wall unitaries will highlight that unitaries acting as block permutations on the algebra don't follow the same block-diagonal form as the decomposed algebra which implies that gates in brickwork walls need not commute.
+As a result, a wall unitary is more generic than unitaries with local symmetries.
 Note that the above two results do not require the minimality of the region $C$ containing the wall.
 If $C$ is composed of multiple subsystems, we define minimality of a wall so that one can not enlarge the left and right subsystems by factors of $C$ without breaking the localisation condition.
 We conclude the section by characterising the algebra of operators that commute with the wall-unitary in terms of the Schmidt vectors of the unitary.

 \begin{lemma} The set of operators contained in $C$ that commute with $F$ is

 where $\mathcal T_{\mathcal D_i}$ is the $C^*$-algebra generated by the Schmidt vectors of $T^i_{L \mathcal D_i}$ on $\mathcal D_i$, and $\mathcal R_{\mathcal E_i}$ is the $C^*$-algebra generated by the Schmidt vectors of $R^i_{\mathcal E_i R}$ on $\mathcal E_i$. \end{lemma}